-If you are not satisfied with our response or wish to raise the matter more formally, please write to Victoria Hammond Interiors.
+If you are not satisfied with our response or wish to raise the matter more formally, please write to Victoria Hammond Collective/Victoria Hammond.
 All written complaints will be logged.
 You will receive a written acknowledgement within three working days.

 Our aim is to investigate your complaint properly and give you a reply within ten working days, setting out how the problem will be dealt with.
 If this is not possible, an interim response will be made informing you of the action taken to date or being considered.

-The Policy below is designed to protect Victoria Hammond Interiors clients and students and all members of the Victoria Hammond Interiors Team.
+The Policy below is designed to protect Bury Farm Collective ‘s clients and all members of the Bury Farm Collective Team.
 The principle of our appeals procedure is based upon communication and our aim to ensure a fair outcome for all parties.

 The purpose of our Appeals Policy is to:

-- enable a student to enquire, question or appeal against an assessment decision
+Enable a client/student to enquire, question or appeal against an assessment decision.

-- ensure that an attempt to reach agreement between the student and the assessor can be made at the earliest opportunity
+Ensure that an attempt to reach agreement between the client/student and the assessor can be made at the earliest opportunity.

-- facilitate a student’s right of appeal to the awarding organisation if necessary
+Facilitate a client/student’s right of appeal to the awarding organisation if necessary.

-- protect the integrity of the qualification/training course and the interests of all students on the affected and future courses
+Protect the integrity of the qualification/training course and the interests of all clients/students on the affected and future training courses.

-All students will be informed of the Appeals and Complaints Policies and Procedures as part of their Course Induction.
-All members of the Victoria Hammond Interiors team will also be made aware of these policies and procedures as part of their Employee/Contractor Induction.
-All relevant Victoria Hammond Interiors policies and procedures are made available to all staff in the Staff Handbook.
+All clients/students will be informed of the Appeals and Complaints Policies and Procedures as part of their Course Induction.
+All members of the Victoria Hammond Collective team will also be made aware of these policies and procedures as part of their Employee/Contractor Induction.
+All relevant Victoria Hammond Collective policies and procedures are made available to all staff in the Staff Handbook.

-If the student disagrees with any assessment decision he/she must discuss the matter with their tutor/assessor in the first instance, to see whether a mutually satisfactory solution can be reached informally.
-The tutor/assessor will record the discussion and any agreed outcome in writing, making this available to the student
+If the client/student disagrees with any assessment decision he/she must discuss the matter with their tutor/assessor in the first instance, to see whether a mutually satisfactory solution can be reached informally.
+The tutor/assessor will record the discussion and any agreed outcome in writing, making this available to the client/student.

 If the student wishes to appeal further, the documented Appeal will be discussed with the awarding organisation quality reviewer/external verifier at his/her next visit or forwarded to him/her by email or post.

-The Victoria Hammond Interiors decision is final and the outcome of the Appeal will be communicated in writing to the student within two weeks of receiving the response from the awarding organisation.
+Victoria Hammond’s decision is final and the outcome of the Appeal will be communicated in writing to the client/student within two weeks of receiving the response from the awarding organisation.